resire02/capstone48_intro_to_microcontrollers/deliverables/3_lab-2/lab/Lab-2.md

 - *Connectivity Options*:
   - Offers Grove I2C, mikroBUS, Qwiic I2C connectors, and a MicroSD card slot, providing flexibility in connectivity for external devices and modules.
 - *Power Supply*:
   - Powered via an onboard USB Type-C connector, with external power options and various power management ICs to support diverse power requirements.
-In this lab, we will explore the setup of the Explorer Board and learn how to use I2C to control LEDs, NeoPixels, and an LCD screen, building a foundation for understanding microcontroller-based systems.
+In this lab, we will explore the setup of the Explorer Board and learn how to use I2C to control LEDs, digitally addressable LEDs, and an LCD screen, building a foundation for understanding microcontroller-based systems.

 ## Setting Up and Working with the Explorer Board